Walter0b/Next-NavLink/README.md

 # Next-NavLink

-The `Next-NavLink` component is a customizable navigation link component for Next.js applications, i know there are a lot out there but just hear me out..this one is different.
-It allows you to easily create navigation links with active states, conditional classes,but wait there is more, with support for various matching modes to determine the active state.
+`Next-NavLink` is a customizable navigation link component for Next.js applications.
+I know what you're thinking: "Another NavLink component?"
+But hear me out... this one’s different.
+It lets you easily create navigation links with active states, conditional classes, and yes even support for different matching modes to determine the active state, among other features.

 ## Table of Contents